kalindimchev/Data-Structures-and-Algorithms/workshops/2015-11-13-search-and-sort-algorithms-and-combinatorics/Songs/README.md

 ## Description

 The jury of the "Eurovision" ranked **N** songs for the finals.
 Ivancho has ordered the songs according to his liking.
 His order may differ from the official ranking.
 For example if the songs are the numbers from 1 to 5, one possible ranking would be (3, 1, 2, 5, 4).
+Ivancho's ranking could be (5, 3, 2, 1, 4).

-Ivancho's ranking Write a program that finds the number of pairs of songs for which Ivancho's ranking is different from the official one.
+Write a program that finds the number of pairs of songs for which Ivancho's ranking is different from the official one.

 ## Input